 Progressive teachers have been the ones who have answered yes to these questions.
-They have had their students read Two Among the Righteous Few: A Story of Courage in the Holocaust and had Marty come to their classes to lead discussion on the book.
-When the students have a chance to interact with the actual author and share their insights and questions about this special story, high educational impact occurs.
+They have had their students read Two Among the Righteous Few: A Story of Courage in the Holocaust and have followed up with lively book discussions in the classroom.

-Even if you use the book and facilitate discussion on it yourself, here are some questions to help:
+Use the book and facilitate the discussion on it yourself; here are some questions to ask:

 The title of the book is not Two Among the Righteous Many, as only a few people throughout Europe did the kind of rescue work in the Holocaust as Frans and Wijnakker.
 Why did so few people help?

 If one earns the honor as Righteous Among the Nations, as mentioned in the Introduction of the book about the Wijnakkers, what does this truly mean about such a person(s)?